Cane corso puppy-The earliest socialization

 How to make a "Super Cane Corso dog."

-The "Bio Sensor" program is made of five exercises.
+The “Bio Sensor” program is made of five exercises.
 They must perform in order.
-The handler must do exercise one by one in charge, on one pup.
+The handler must do exercises one by one in charge, on one pup.
 After he ends with all training, he can take another puppy.
-It must be done once per day for every puppy from the third to the sixteenth day from birth.
+It must be done once daily for every puppy from the third to the sixteenth day of birth.

 These are five exercises in order: